 Although today is a long lazy day of sailing along on the 'The Road to Mandalay' it is wise to arise early, hit the coffee pot and await the new sun as it gradually awakens a land virtually unchanged for centuries, a special experience requiring a romantic heart, a little imagination and an inability to sleep in late.

 Passing slowly under the old Ava Bridge, Sagaing Hill peppered with pagodas, monasteries and temples’, which slowly appear out of the midst, is for me something rather special.
-It takes a little knowledge and plenty of imagination to fully appreciate the British historical connection to this particular part of Burma, not to mention so many magical moments for me over the years.
+It takes a little knowledge and plenty of imagination to fully appreciate the British historical connection to this particular part of Myanmar, not to mention so many magical moments for me over the years.
 I never tire of this particular experience.

 Old British hill stations around the world remain an enigma to most people of the distant countries where we built them.
 For the colonial British they were built for comfort and coolness in conquered countries where the heat in low laying areas was oppressive and generally unbearable, being far from home we built these towns with our distant homes and towns in mind and today little wonder they often remind visiting British visitors of towns back home such as Guildford or Dorking.

-I have a similar fondness for Maymyo as for so many other regions of Burma, particularly the old colonial houses, perfect temperature, endless plantations, delightful town and of course, the botanical gardens.
+I have a similar fondness for Maymyo as for so many other regions of Myanmar, particularly the old colonial houses, perfect temperature, endless plantations, delightful town and of course, the botanical gardens.
 Although now almost totally Burmese, Maymyo has retained much of its former British hill station feeling, in fact I still half expect to see Colonial Jones’s wife dropping their kids off at the local British school.

 Our full day tour of Inle Lake was exceptional as usual with Yan, our guide, taking us to parts of the lake I had never previously visited.